jundalisay/superclaude/content/en/superphysics/principles/part-01/chapter-01.md

 date: 2019-01-01
 weight: 2
 image: /photos/meta/ghost.jpg
-description: "All that we perceive is in the universe which is a matrix of the ideas of the Creator of existence"
+description: "All that we perceive is either physical, quasi physical, or metaphysical"
 icon: "Juan"
 tags: ["domains"]
 writer: